Name and place of business

-The Secretary General shall keep the minutes of all EC meetings which shall be entered into a minute book having been signed by the President and the Secretary General and agreed as a valid record by a vote of the majority of the members who attended the EC meeting in question.
-The minutes of all EC meetings will be forwarded to the Board once approved.
+The Secretary General shall keep and store the minutes of all EC meetings which shall be signed by the President and the Secretary General and agreed as a valid record by a vote of the majority of the members who attended the EC meeting in question.
+The conclusions of all EC meetings will be forwarded to the Board once approved.
 In addition, the Board shall receive on a regular basis at least the reports of President, Secretary General and Treasurer of the Academy.

 Duration of office

-The duration of office for each Officer of the Academy, the President and the President-Elect is 2 years with the exception of the Secretary General and the Treasurer whose duration of office is for a total of 4 years.
-Officers of the Academy, the President and the President-Elect are not eligible to stand for re- election to any office which they held any time before.
+The duration of office for each Officer of the Academy, the President, the President-Elect and the Past President is 2 years with the exception of the Secretary General and the Treasurer whose duration of office is for a total of 4 years.
+Officers of the Academy, the President, the President-Elect and the Past President are not eligible to stand for re- election to any office which they held any time before.

-Any two members of the Executive Committee acting jointly may represent the Academy in all dealings with third parties including legal proceedings.
+Any two members of the EC and the CEO acting jointly may represent the Academy in all dealings with third parties including legal proceedings.

 Amendments to statutes

-The Board voting by a majority of two thirds of its members, may propose changes to the Statutes.
+The Board may, with a majority of votes cast, propose changes to the Statutes.
 Such proposals shall be referred to the Statutes and Development Committee for formulation and cross referencing and thereafter presented again to the Board for decision with a majority of two thirds of all Board members.

-All functions performed within the Academy by its Members and by the Members of the Board of Directors, of the Executive Committee and of other Committees will be discharged gratuitously and only out of pocket expenses can be reimbursed.
+All functions performed within the Academy by its Members and by the Members of the Board, of the EC and of other Committees will be discharged gratuitously and only out of pocket expenses can be reimbursed.

-Upon previous agreement with the Swiss Tax Authorities, a fee can be granted to the Members of the Board or of the Executive Committee or of other Committees in consideration of their particular activity for EADV.
+Upon previous agreement with the Swiss Tax Authorities, a fee can be granted to the Members of the Board or of the EC or of other Committees in consideration of their particular activity for EADV.